-☐ Wetlands Protection and Water Quality Implement and maintain erosion a
+☐ Wetlands Protection and Water Quality

 Implement and maintain erosion and sedimentation control measures sufficient to prevent deposition of sediment and eroded soil in onsite and offsite wetlands and waters and to prevent erosion in onsite and offsite wetlands and waters.
 Minimize soil compaction by minimizing activities in vegetated areas, including lawns.